 Prefer watching a video tutorial?
-Watch how to insert a date picker in Google Sheets below:
+Watch how to insert Google Sheets date picker below:

 Spreadsheet software like Google Sheets can be quite sensitive to differences in date formats, so it’s always better to pick the date from a real-time calendar, rather than typing it out.